 3. Over a period of months or years, support the increase time that teens spend in real world activities like internships and college classes, and decrease the time in the supportive nest that is LightHouse.
 Create bridges and two-way access, until eventually teens move beyond the program, and become successful alumni.

-Do LightHouse teens go to college?
+Do LightHouse students go on to college?

 Absolutely.
 In fact we expect that all of our students will go on to further education, training, or inspiring work.